Niall Tóibín: Career

 Working originally as a civil service clerk with the Department of External Affairs, Tóibín started acting in the 1950s and spent fourteen years with the Radio Éireann Players.

 From Ryan's Daughter and Bracken in the 1970s, to The Ballroom of Romance, The Irish R.M., Brideshead Revisited and Caught in a Free State in the 1980s, and Far and Away, Ballykissangel and Veronica Guerin in the 1990s and 2000s, Toibin's entertainment career in television, film and theatre spanned over four decades.
 He also acted for the radio, such as his guest appearance in the BBC Radio 4 series Baldi.

 In 2005, he "cemented" his hands outside the Gaiety Theatre, Dublin.
 He made a speech saying, "It will be a proud day for me.
 My appearances on the Gaiety stage are without doubt the highlights of my career and I am honoured to have been asked to give my prints".

 He played Dr. Paul O'Callaghan in the first two series of the Irish TV programme The Clinic.

-He played Judge Ballaugh, alongside Cate Blanchett, in Jerry Bruckheimer's film Veronica Guerin.
+He played Judge Ballaugh, alongside Cate Blanchett, in Joel Schumacher's film Veronica Guerin.